 If it indeed has no effect, I agree this can close again; although it seems unusual that only the CSV nodes get an absolute path in that attribute whereas vector layers do not.

-#7 Updated by Alessandro Pasotti over 1 year ago
+#7 Updated by Alessandro Pasotti about 5 years ago

 In any event I'm going to fix 'layer-tree-layer' + 'source' too, to avoid any confusion.